Our Community

-The Tulalip Tribes is a federally-recognized Indian tribe located on the Tulalip Reservation in the mid-Puget Sound area bordered on the east by Interstate 5 and the city of Marysville, Washington; on the south by the Snohomish River; on the north by the Fire Trail Road (140th); and on the west by the waters of Puget Sound.
-The Tulalip Reservation exterior boundaries enclose a land-base of 22,000 acres, more than 50 percent of which is in federal trust status.
-The Reservation is rich with natural resources: marine waters, tidelands, fresh water creeks and lakes, wetlands, forests and developable land.
-The Tulalip Reservation was reserved for the use and benefit of Indian tribes and bands signatory to the Treaty of Point Elliott of January 22, 1855.
-Its boundaries were established by the 1855 Treaty and by Executive Order of President U.S. Grant dated December 23, 1873.
-It was created to provide a permanent home for the Snohomish, Snoqualmie, Skagit, Suiattle, Samish and Stillaguamish Tribes and allied bands living in the region.
+The Tulalip Tribes is a federally recognized Indian tribe located on the Tulalip Reservation in the mid-Puget Sound region of Washington State.
+The Reservation is bordered on the east by Interstate 5 and the city of Marysville; on the south by the Snohomish River; on the north by Fire Trail Road (140th); and on the west by the waters of Puget Sound.
+The Tulalip Reservation encompasses approximately 22,000 acres, with more than 50 percent held in federal trust status.
+It is rich in natural resources, including marine waters, tidelands, freshwater creeks and lakes, wetlands, forests, and developable land.

 Treaty Days: Usually in January and everyone gets together to celebrate the signing of the 1-22-1855 Point Elliott Treaty.
 There is spiritual dancing and a feast, and it usually lasts until early the next morning.